gvwilson/sensibleadventures/nardica/nardica.md

 Dr. Johel saw the look on Iffy's face and glanced at the young woman.
 "Ah, yes," she purred.
 "That was another of the core's recommendations."
-She beckoned Wales and the cadet forward.
+She beckoned the cadet forward.
 "I believe you two know each other?"

 "Honesty?"